Howe takes plunge into nearly empty CD 2 pool

 John Howe hasn’t taken out a personal loan since 1996, according to an answer he gave reporters during a Tuesday morning press conference.
-That period ...
+That period of conservative financial management is ...

 Session ’14 agenda: The fine print